sftcd/openssl/esnistuff/api.md

 This is intended to be called by applications after the TLS handshake is complete.
 This works for both client and server.
 The caller does not have to (and shouldn't) free the hidden or cover strings.
 TODO: Those are pointers into the SSL struct though so maybe better to allocate fresh ones.

+Note that the PR we sent to curl will include a check that this function exists (something like "AC_CHECK_FUNCS( SSL_get_esni_status )" so don't change this name without co-ordinating with that.
+The curl PR: [https://github.com/curl/curl/pull/4011](https://github.com/curl/curl/pull/4011)

 #### Parameters
 * `s` The SSL context (if that's the right term)